minio/docs/source/reference/minio-server/settings/console.rst

 The following examples show the rendered header for the given configuration settings.
 The equivalent environment variables generate the same result.
+All examples use a value of ``31536000``, which is the number of seconds in a calendar year (365 days).

 ``hsts_seconds``